SagarikaS1999/The-Tech-Journal-Employment-Analysis-Using-Tableau/README.md

 **Analysis of Major Tech Companies' Employment and Performance in the Aftermath of COVID and Rise of AI**

 ## Overview
-This project presents an interactive Tableau dashboard and analytical report exploring the evolving relationship between employment dynamics—especially H-1B visa trends—and stock performance across major tech companies, post-COVID and during the rise of artificial intelligence.
+This project presents an interactive Tableau dashboard and analytical report exploring the evolving relationship between employment dynamics, especially H-1B visa trends and stock performance across major tech companies, post-COVID and during the rise of artificial intelligence.

 We focus on:
 - H-1B visa approvals/denials (2023–2024)